Chapter 1 : stick-on shadows

 I was scared.

-I tried to speak, but I no words came out.
+I tried to speak, but no words came out.
 He smiled, but it was subtle and fleeting.
 He mopped up my tears with a handkerchief from his pocket and then tucked me into bed.
-Then he lay on top of the duvet and I fell asleep.
+Then he lay on top of the duvet and I fell asleep with my necklace in my fist.

 When I woke up he was still there.